geo-martino/dbt-contracts/README.md

 - [`has_freshness`](https://geo-martino.github.io/dbt-contracts/reference/sources.html#has-freshness): Check whether sources have freshness configured in their properties.
 - [`has_downstream_dependencies`](https://geo-martino.github.io/dbt-contracts/reference/sources.html#has-downstream-dependencies): Check whether sources have an appropriate number of downstream dependencies.

-You may also [configure a generator](https://geo-martino.github.io/dbt-contracts/reference/sources.html#generators) to automatically and dynamically generate properties files for these sources from database objects
+You may also [configure a generator](https://geo-martino.github.io/dbt-contracts/reference/sources.html#generator) to automatically and dynamically generate properties files for these sources from database objects.

 ### Source Columns